Setting Dynamic Reorder Thresholds for Lab Consumables

 class ConsumableThresholdConfig:

-"""Immutable configuration for threshold calculation."""
+"""Immutable configuration for a single SKU's threshold calculation."""

 sku: str